 The lessons from previous studies to be applied to this research were concerned with selecting, attracting and retaining the experts who would participate in the panel, and in constructing a study process that they saw offered value to them.
-Unlike previous Delphi studies in public relations, this was aimed at a fully international audience.
+Unlike some previous Delphi studies in public relations, this was aimed at a fully international audience.
 There was also another change, this time in the sample.
 Earlier studies had focused on academics and practitioners, but this study included the CEOs (or similar title) of public relations professional and industry bodies because of their overview of the whole sector and not just the issues that impinged on individual academic or professional respondents.
 The sample was also to be gender-balanced, reflecting the impact of women in public relations employment in developed nations.
-With these elements, triangulation was offered by employment, region and gender that was in advance of earlier studies.
+With these elements, triangulation was offered by employment, region and gender was in advance of earlier studies.

 Following the lead of Synnott and McKie (1997), there were six stages in the study.
-Stage 1 was to pilot a set of 24 propositions on the internet using the author's personal blog (weblog), www.dummyspit.wordpress.com; Stage 2 was to invite academics, practitioners and industry leaders to participate in the study; Stage 3 was to send Round 1 of the research topic propositions to those who had accepted invitations and prepare a report; Stage 4 was to send the Round 2 propositions and follow up with a report on Round 2's responses and discussion; Stage 5 had the Round 3 propositions and report; Stage 6 was the distribution of the Final Report on the research topics and related research questions.
-This was distributed on 30 July, 2007 to all those who had accepted the invitation to take part in the study and was also posted on the author's blog on the same date.
-Slightly more than three months elapsed from the commencement of the study to its completion.
+Stage 1 was to pilot a set of 24 propositions on the Internet using the author's personal blog (weblog); Stage 2 was to invite academics, practitioners and industry leaders to participate in the study; Stage 3 was to send Round 1 of the research topic propositions to those who had accepted invitations and prepare a report; Stage 4 was to send the Round 2 propositions and follow up with a report on Round 2's responses and discussion; Stage 5 had the Round 3 propositions and report; Stage 6 was the distribution of the Final Report on the research topics and related research questions.
+This was distributed on July 30, 2007 to all those who had accepted the invitation to take part in the study.
+Slightly more than three months elapsed from the start of the study to its completion.

-Stage 1: Pre-testing of topics by blog posting
+Stage 1 - Pre-testing of topics by blog posting

-The Stage 1 pre-testing of proposition was posted on the author's blog on 18 April.
+The Stage 1 pre-testing of proposition was posted on the author's blog on April 18.
 The link to the site's URL was sent to contacts in the public relations sector internationally, who were not to be invited to participate in the Delphi study, in order to stimulate responses.
 This approach was also undertaken to test the viability of blogs as research tools, a practice on which there is a lack of literature.
-Readers of the blog, including any who came upon it when trawling of the internet, were asked to rank the topics from 1 (top priority) to 10 (tenth priority).
-There were 16 responses from Australia, Canada, India, Ireland, Switzerland, United Kingdom and the United States.
+Readers of the blog, including any who came upon it as part of their trawling of the Internet, were asked to rank the topics from 1 (top priority) to 10 (tenth priority).
+There were sixteen responses from Australia, Canada, India, Ireland, Switzerland, United Kingdom and the United States.
 Respondents were practitioners, academics and industry leaders, who were employed in consultancies, government, universities, industry, not-for-profits and suppliers.
+Their ten ranked topics were:

-Their ranked topics (ranked by priority in blog pre-test) were as shown in Table I.
+Topics ranked by priority in blog pre-test